 Your donations of two small boxes or less can be dropped off at your closest Ottawa Public Library branch, or to any Friends Volunteer Bookstore during opening hours.
 If you have a larger donation, or one you're not sure about, please call our volunteers at 100 Tallwood Drive at (613) 580-2424 ext.
 27875 or ext.
 27876 for further information.
-Appointments are necessary for these donations as we must notify security and receiving to ensure we have adequate volunteer resources to handle your donation.
+Appointments are necessary for these donations as we must notify Security, Receiving and Shipping of your visit and want to ensure we have adequate volunteer resources to handle your donation.
 Sorry, we are unable to pick up donations.

 Due to limited space, we must stack boxes of donations.
-Therefore, for the safety of our volunteers, we cannot accept donations in plastic bags and/or boxes larger than 18"x 12"x 10".
+Therefore, for ease of storage and the safety of our volunteers, we cannot accept donations in plastic bags and/or boxes larger than 18"x 12"x 10".
 We do not issue tax receipts for book donations.

 - No books with water damage, stains, mildew or musty smells, dirt